solidc0re/solidcore-scripts/README.md

 ## Current features
 **Despite the low version number of v0.1, this script implements some serious hardening.**

+What follows is a long list of the current features:

 - Guided user interface :heavy_check_mark:
 - Auto-generate backups of important config files :heavy_check_mark: